aa2mz/Tiny-Radio/docublobs/Text_Commands.md

 # Text Based Serial Protocol

+Text based serial protocol is used to configure your tiny radio.
-Text based serial commands are available when configured or any time the processor is first powered on.
+It is activated by default by the initial flash of the program or or for the first two seconds when the processor is first powered on.
-The power-on-mode activates at 19200 baud which is useful for changing the baud rate if your don't remember it.
+(Enter at least four "b"s on the serial terminal to force change to text mode.)

+The default baud rate is normally 38400 but if forced by the "b" method, the baud rate will also be forced to 38400 so there's no issue with forgetting a past change.

+Enter ```e10 0``` to enter Icom CI-V protocol mode.

 Text based commands allow you to activate the radio and configure the EPROM.
  - "Get" commands always utilize a capital letter.
  - "Set" commands use the correspponding lower case letter.
 For example, "F" will print the current frequency stored in VFO A.
 "f" followed by a number will set (change) that frequency.

+**Note: The need for entering capital letters will change in the next release.**

 Supported commands are
  - f,F frequency